Jamesly10/tictactoe/readme.txt

-We're creating tic-tac-toe actually.
+#ReadMe File for my Tic-Tac-Toe game.

 To done ->
 1 player or 2 player
-Lets your replay
+Lets you replay
 doesn't let you make illegal moves (in the right move format) detects win/stalemates